-A supervised detox is only one part of the holistic treatment programme you can expect when attending drug and alcohol treatment at a rehab in Belper.
+A supervised detox is only one part of the holistic treatment programme you can expect when attending drug and alcohol treatment at rehab in Belper.
 Getting the drugs and alcohol out of your system is a vital step, but you also need the knowledge and tools you need for relapse prevention once you leave the rehab behind.

 This is usually provided via a range of therapies including cognitive behavioural therapy (CBT), group therapy and one to one counselling.
-There may also be other complementary treatments such as art therapy and stress management.
+There may also be other complementary treatments such as art workshops and stress management.

 The aim of these treatments is to explore the root causes of your substance abuse and addiction while giving you the tools you need to break free from old ways of thinking and behaviour.